kefaslungu/resourceMonitor/readme.md

 * NVDA+Shift+2/5: presents the used and total space for both physical and virtual ram.
 * NVDA+Shift+3: presents the used and total space of the static and removable drives.
 * NVDA+Shift+4: presents battery percentage, charging status, remaining time (if not charging), and a warning if the battery is low or critical.
-* NVDA+Shift+6: presents  CPU Architecture 32/64-bit and Windows version and service pack numbers.
+* NVDA+Shift+6: presents  CPU Architecture 32/64-bit and Windows version.
 * NVDA+Shift+7: presents the system's uptime.

 If you have NVDA 2013.3 or later installed, you can change these shortcut keys via input gestures dialog.